A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data

-\subsection{SM.1.
-Edgeworth expansion for the quadratic statistics $\hat{Q}$ and $Q^{\ast}$:}
+\subsection{SM.2.
+Edgeworth expansion for the quadratic statistics $\hat{Q}$ and $Q^{\ast}$}

-For the completeness of the presentation, we supplement here the arguments of the paragraph before Theorem \ref{Ed_Bound0}, following closely the lines of \cite{chandra_valid_1979}.
+For the completeness of the presentation, we supplement here the arguments of the paragraph before Theorem \ref{Ed_Bound0}, following closely the lines of \cite{chandra_valid_1979} with their notation.
 The changes concern the order of approximations in the Edgeworth expansion and the specification of the statistic of interest.